A Temporary Hold

 Student Financial Aid Loans

 Student loans may be the category most often subject to forbearance applications.
 Student loan debt has become so burdensome that former students with outstanding loans are more likely than not to place their loans in forbearance at least once.
 The latest statistics available are for 2013 and indicate that 32% of student loans were never in forbearance, 48% were in forbearance for less than 18 months, and 20% were in forbearance for more than 18 months.
-In May 2018, over 2.5 million former students were in forbearance.
+By November 2020, over 22 million former students were in forbearance with Direct Loans totaling close to $887 billion.

 Former students should realize the problems associated with forbearance such as increased interest costs during the lifetime of the loan.
 Forbearance should not be a way to put off repayment or a long term strategy to make loan repayment more affordable.
 It should be only the solution to some emergency.